Valorant Agent Guide – Viper

 • Fuel management is critical in Viper.
 Fuel is always displayed in the center of the abilities HUD.
 Fuel is automatically recharged when no abilities are being used.
 Poison cloud and toxin shield cost 5 fuel per second.
 Whenever you have fuel, you can use the abilities.

 • The fuel goes to zero as soon as you are dead and all abilities deactivate.
-Therefore, it might be better if the Viper player is not the first peeker – the abilities and their benefits are actively needed on the field.
+Therefore, it might be better if the Viper player is not the peeker – the abilities and their benefits are actively needed on the field.

 • When setting up Toxin Screen, a white line appears on the mini-map to help set it up.